MBCMorais/MBCMorais/README.md

 ### Hi 👋, I'm Marcelo Morais.

-I'm a self-taught developer who enjoys coming up with intriguing projects that can make people's daily tasks easier and faster.
+I'm a self-taught developer who enjoys coming up with intriguing projects that can make me enjoy and develop personal and profissional

 ### For personal things, I: